julidau/psf2hdf5/README.md

 For now just an experiement to test, whether...

-1. The HDF5 format can be usefull
+1. The HDF5 format can be useful
-2. The HDF5 format is comparable to pdf storage-wise
+2. The HDF5 format is equally efficient compared to psf storage-wise
-3. a potientiel converter can be performant
+3. the conversion process can be performed in acceptable time for large datasets

 This program is so trivial, that i am not even sure a release is useful, but maybe it can be extended.

 ### Dependencies